MetalBlueberry/Halite-competition/docs/README.md

-# Instructions
+# user guide

+This document is the user guide for the erni halite2 competition.

+If you want to start playing, just choose your development platform and programming language, and then download the appropiate package (see section _get the binaries_ just below).
+Then see section _local development_ further below.

+Even if you attended the presentation session, it is recommended that you read [the halite 2 documentation](https://2017.halite.io/learn-programming-challenge/).
+In [the community presentation](https://metalblueberry.github.io/Halite-competition/#/) there is also a good collection of relevant information and may be useful as a cheatsheet.

 ## Installation

+In this section there are instructions to install the required tools.
+It is not required to install everything at once.

-### Download or compile game binaries
+### get the binaries

-You can download the game binary already compiled for your platform and the basic bot configuration for all the available languages in this [link](https://2017.halite.io/learn-programming-challenge/downloads-and-starter-kits/)
+You can download the game halite2 binary already compiled for your platform (linux/mac/windows) and the basic bot configuration for all the available languages in this [link](https://2017.halite.io/learn-programming-challenge/downloads-and-starter-kits/).

+You can also compile the binaries if you like (cmake 3.8 is required).
+No ARM binaries have been found to be available so far.
+Let us know if you decide to build them for i.e. the raspberry pi.

 ### Offline visualizer

-The official visualizer is also available in the previous page, but you need to build it on your own and can be a little tricky.
+The official visualizer is also available in the previous page, but you need to build it on your own and that can be a little tricky.
 I've discover another visualizer called [chlorine](https://github.com/fohristiwhirl/chlorine) that allows you to see the game in a minimalists way but with much more useful information.

-### Install docker
+### docker

+Docker is used to build a container that you have to send to the group storage, which will be used to play games against other participants.
+You don't need to install it to start hacking.

+Below you can find how to build and send these containers.

 #### Linux

-Most distributions already have docker in the package manager, so provably you can install docker with something like this command:
+Most distributions already have docker in the package manager, so probably you can install docker with something like this command:

 ```sh
 sudo apt-get install docker-ce docker-ce-cli containerd.io